deveshm/connormcgarr.github.io/_posts/2019-08-24-CTP-OSCE-Thoughts.md

 What's the content of the course like?
 ---

-The content of the course is heavily focused on exploit development and assembly, after the first two modules.
+The content of the course is heavily focused on Windows exploit development and assembly, after the first two modules.

 The full syllabus can be found [here](https://www.offensive-security.com/documentation/cracking-the-perimeter-syllabus.pdf).